glenimp617/DesktopXR/README.md

 DesktopXR is an OpenXR API layer that renders a desktop overlay in VR using DirectX 11 and DirectX 12.
 It is designed to be lightweight, easy to install, and compatible with standard OpenXR runtimes.

-This app is and will always remain free.
-If you enjoy it, please support the project with a GitHub star and by sharing it with fellow sim racing and flight sim enthusiasts.
+This app will always remain free 🙂.<br>
+If you enjoy using it, all I ask is that you give the project a GitHub star and share it with your<br>
+sim racing and flight sim friends.

 Version: 1.3.1